Dendraspis/StaxripBetaDownload/README.md

 ## Usage

-1. Check for latest beta version and download it to current directory if it doesn't exist yet:
+1. Check for latest beta version and download it to current directory if it doesn't exist there yet:
 ```Powershell
 StaxripBetaDownload.ps1
 ```